 What is a robot lawn mower?

-Are robotic lawn mowers any good?
+Is a robotic lawn mower any good?

-A robotic lawn mower is a great invention that allows you to keep your lawn well-groomed without having to spend time manually cutting the grass.
-Whether it’s for health reasons, allergies, or just because you don’t like doing garden work, a robotic lawn mower can be an excellent purchase.
+A robot lawn mower is a great invention that allows you to keep your lawn well-groomed without having to spend time manually cutting the grass.
+Whether it’s for health reasons, allergies, or just because you don’t like doing garden work, a robot lawn mower can be an excellent purchase.
 However, they’re not perfect and there are some things about them that may not make them worth the investment for your situation.

 How do robot lawn mowers work?